DataVizClimate/datavizclimate.github.io/README.md

 # Climate Change
-## Through Narrative Visualization

 > As the world continues to progress into time, climate change is becoming more of a reality.
-As summers get hotter, winters warmer, the world is getting warmer due to global warming.
-Furthermore, leading to higher sea levels, and tides coming more close to land.
-In our website, we seek to convey these concepts in a visual interactive manner.
+As summers get hotter, and winters warmer, the world is getting warmer due to global warming.
+Furthermore, leading to higher sea levels, and tides coming closer to land.
+In our website, we seek to convey these concepts in a visually interactive manner through narrative visualization.

 # View Site
 Visit Site: [https://datavizclimate.github.io/](https://datavizclimate.github.io/)